-My work focuses on relationships between high latitude clouds, sea ice, and boreal permafrost under different climate change scenarios.
+My research focuses on changes to high latitude clouds, sea ice, and boreal permafrost under different climate change scenarios.
 I use satellite observations, climate models, and machine learning to understand the processes that drive faster-than-global warming around the Arctic and Antarctica.

 THE BIG PICTURE